zren15/Data-Acqusition-Implementation/README.md

 - In the `BBC articles recommendation` project, we utilized the [BBC Articles](https://github.com/zren15/Data-Acqusition-Implementation/tree/main/article_recommender/Code/bbc) copyright from [BBC data](http://mlg.ucd.ie/datasets/bbc.html) to replicate a basic BBC website.
 We applied a natural language processing technique word2vec [Glove](https://nlp.stanford.edu/projects/glove/) to calculate the 'closeness' among articles.

 - Finally, we displayed the article recommendations based on similar word vector centroid using HTML, jinja2, flask, gunicorn, AWS.
-On the web page, we will find the cloest 5 articles names on the right.
+On the web page, we will find the closest 5 articles names on the right.

 Here is the example: